greganswer/notes/Checklists.md

 ## Backend

-- [ ] Make the API as stateless and as RESTful as possible
+- [ ] Automated acceptance and unit tests
-- [ ] Request Throttling
-- [ ] Require Access Token for all routes
 - [ ] Error and info logging to `stdout`
 - [ ] Error notifications (email, Slack, etc.)
+- [ ] Health checks endpoint
+- [ ] Require Access Token for all routes
+- [ ] Request Throttling
 - [ ] Use [Auth0](https://auth0.com/) for authentication
 - [ ] Use [Stripe](https://stripe.com/fr) for online payments
+- [ ] Maintain internal and external API documentation
 - [ ] Decide on a caching strategy
-- [ ] Automated acceptance and unit tests
-- [ ] Maintain internal and external API documentation
 - [ ] Continuous Integration

 ## Devops